Ozzi448/BOTN-Backup-Restore/README.md

 When you first open the application:
 * Checks if `%LocalAppData%\OBF\Saved` exists; if false, the tool will create the folders.
 * Checks if CharacterPresets & SavedGames exists; if false, the tool will create the folders.
+* Saves window position to `HKLU\\SOFTWARE\\BOTNBackup`
+* [Removed] (Saves window Height and Width, this posed issues with window display and would cause more confusion.)

 To fully populate these folders after a Windows Installation or Reset:
 1. Run BOTN (You can use Steam or if you are a Supporter, use the build from Patreon or SubscribeStar.)